 A combination of drugs often works better than a single drug in treating colorectal cancer.
 The most commonly used drugs are:

-Hair loss, a side effect common with some types of chemotherapy, is usually not a side effect of these drugs.
+Hair loss can be a common side effect with some types of chemotherapy.
+But hair loss usually isn't a side effect of these drugs.